 Our products are subject to rigorous regulation by the FDA and numerous other federal, state and foreign governmental authorities.
 The process of seeking regulatory approval to market an antibody radiation-conjugate product is expensive and time-consuming, and, notwithstanding the effort and expense incurred, approval is never guaranteed.
 If we are not successful in obtaining timely approval of our products from the FDA, we may never be able to generate significant revenue and may be forced to cease operations.
 In particular, the FDA permits commercial distribution of a new antibody radiation-conjugate product only after a BLA for the product has received FDA approval.
 The BLA process is costly, lengthy and inherently uncertain.
-Any BLA filed by us will have to be supported by extensive data, including, but not limited to, technical, preclinical, clinical trial, chemistry, manufacturing and controls ("CMC") and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the product for its intended use.
+Any BLA filed by us will have to be supported by extensive data, including, but not limited to, technical, preclinical, clinical trial, chemistry, manufacturing and controls and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the product for its intended use.
+For instance, despite the Phase SIERRA 3 trial meeting the primary endpoint of durable Complete Remission (dCR) with statistical significance (p-value<0.0001) the FDA has now determined that demonstrating an overall survival benefit in a randomized head-to-head trial is required for a BLA filing.
+The FDA has advised Actinium to conduct a study to evaluate allogeneic bone marrow transplant (BMT) using Iomab-B plus a reduced intensity conditioning regimen of fludarabine and total body irradiation (Flu/TBI) versus allogeneic BMT using reduced intensity conditioning comprised of cyclophosphamide plus Flu/TBI, which is different from the SIERRA trial, which allowed physician's choice of salvage therapies and heterogenous conditioning regimens in the control arm.
+Actinium expects the safety and efficacy data from the SIERRA trial will provide supportive evidence for a future Iomab-B BLA filing but there can be no assurances that the FDA will accept the SIERRA data.
+In the EU Actinium engaged with the EMA through its Scientific Advice program through which EMA provided positive feedback on the SIERRA trial design.
+Immedica, Actinium's licensing partner for commercialization of Iomab-B in the EUMENA region, has reported that it is preparing the MAA filing for Iomab-B, however, the outcome of an MAA filing, and approval is uncertain and may be subject to its ability navigate and resolve business, technical, financial and regulatory issues that could hinder or prevent either a filing or an approval.
 The lengthy approval process as well as the unpredictability of future clinical trial results may result in our failing to obtain regulatory approval to market our product candidates, which would significantly harm our business, results of operations and prospects.
 In addition, even if we were to obtain approval, regulatory authorities may approve any of our product candidates for fewer or more limited indications than we request, may not approve the price we intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate.
 Any of the foregoing scenarios could materially harm the commercial prospects for our product candidates.